dttctcs/seidr/README.md

 All you need is to install **Seidr**, really...

-- Create a virtual environment: `python3 -m venv venv` (or with your IDE)
+- Create a virtual environment: `python -m venv venv` (or with your IDE)
 - Activate virtual environment: `source venv/bin/activate`
 - Install requirements
   - Either `pip install git+https://github.com/dttctcs/seidr.git`